 When you are disabled, sometimes it takes you a little more time to do things than non-disabled people, and often we apologize for things that we shouldn’t be apologizing for.
 There is a time and place for apologies, and if you hurt someone’s feelings, you should apologize to them, but you should never apologize for needing more help because it implies you did something wrong.
 Non-disabled people sometimes will make disabled people feel like they are the problem when they advocate for more accessibility, and it’s so important that you don’t apologize for things that are not your fault.
 Inaccessibility is not the fault of the disabled person, and never will you see me apologize for requesting more access because I did nothing wrong, and it’s society’s fault for not prioritizing accessibility.
 You should only apologize when you did something wrong, because when you apologize for things that are out of your control, you are taking the blame.
 What things do you think disabled people should never apologize for?
 If you liked this post, please leave a comment below and share it with your friends.

 New posts are shared most Tuesdays and Thursdays.
 Subscribe to my blog’s email list to be notified when a new post is published.
-Your information is never shared with anyone, and I will never spam you!
+Emails are always kept confidential and are never shared with anyone, but most importantly, I will never spam you!